top of page

 • Launched Safe Sleep News Conference and Campaign with the purpose of making safe sleep practices the social norm in La Porte County.
 The Kick-Off Event was featured by LaPorteCounty.Life.
 Learn more in the press release and view photos from the event.

-• Released a Maternal Care Resource Guide covering La Porte County.
+• Released a inaugural guide to Maternal Care Resources in La Porte County.

 • Welcomed community champions from the Grassroots Maternal and Child Health Initiative.
 These Grassroots Leaders work in high-risk neighborhoods educating mothers, dads, and families about infant mortality, safe sleep,